Resources (DCAL, Dartmouth, and Beyond)

 - Lecture Capture Report Vicki May's report on the experimental use of Lecture Capture Technology, 2007.

 - Case Stories A set of hypothetical case studies used to examine the role of diversity in retaining women and minority students in the sciences.

 - Workshops and Events A link to the Workshops and Events section of the DCAL website.

-- Services DCAL offers a variety of professional development consulting and services, from help interpreting your course evaluations to support setting up Blackboard for your course.
+- Services DCAL offers a variety of professional development consulting and services, from help interpreting your course evaluations to support setting up Canvas for your course.
 Learn more about our services.

-- Mini-Grants for Teaching Conferences Learn about fellowships available to faculty to attend teaching conferences.
+- Travel Grants for Teaching Conferences Learn about fellowships available to faculty to attend teaching conferences.

 - Names and Faces John Thorstensen developed software which acts as "flashcards" to help you learn the names and faces of your students.
 Download the software here.

 - Teaching Guidelines Guidelines prepared for Faculty by The Arts and Sciences Committee on Instruction, May 2009.